SirCharan/Hype/report.md

 - **Funding Rate Shifts**: Real-time monitoring ensures swift adaptation to changing conditions.

 ## Conclusion
 The delta-neutral funding rate arbitrage strategy transforms crypto market volatility into a source of consistent, low-risk returns.
-With an annualized return of **31.29%** and a Sharpe ratio of **5.89**, it's a proven performer ready for investment.
+With an annualized return of **nan%** and a Sharpe ratio of **nan**, it's a proven performer ready for investment.
 We invite you to connect with us to explore scaling this opportunity further.

 **Disclaimer**: This report is for informational purposes only and does not constitute investment advice.
 Past performance does not guarantee future results.
 Investors should perform their own due diligence.